 - “The Four Boneheaded Biases of Stupid Voters” Bryan Caplan in Reason Magazine

 - “An Austrian Perspective on Public Choice” Peter Boettke and Peter Leeson

 Opportunities for students interested in public policy:

-- Liberty Guide, an IHS site focusing on Liberty-advancing jobs provides a more comprehensive and updated list of internship opportunities at many policy organizations.
+- Learn Liberty Opportunities, an IHS site focusing on Liberty-advancing jobs provides a more comprehensive and updated list of internship opportunities at many policy organizations.